 Certification is valid for one year from the date of enrollment, and can be extended on an annual basis.

 Upon approval of the application for certification and payment of enrollment fees, enrollees are then given access to the first step in the certification process, which is an online examination that tests knowledge of cold-formed steel products and installation practices.
-Only the designated responsible individual may take the structural or nonstructural exam.
+Only the designated responsible individual may take the structural, nonstructural or truss fabricator exam.

 Enrollees must also demonstrate proficiency in the type of installation for which they are applying.
 This skill is documented by a sealed on-site observation report prepared by a licensed professional engineer.
 The report must meet the requirements of the SFIA Contractor Certification Program.